stallioninet/wppayportal/README.md

 WP Pay Portal offers website designers the possibility to add Stripe subscription services to their Wordpress site.
 Using the portal, end-users can perform various management functions such as pay and download invoices and manage their Stripe subscriptions.

+The Wordpress plugin is aimed at the end-users of a website, and not Administrators.
+Administrators are still expected to use the Stripe website to perform advanced management functions.

+## Scope

+Presently, the _WP Pay Portal_ plugin does not include mechanisms to control access to digital resources or services based on the status of a subscription within Stripe.
+This aspect is deemed outside the scope of _Wp Pay Portal_ and expected to be handled independently.
+In other words, another component in your solution ought to enforce the conditions of the subscription via separate connection to the Stripe API or using another third-party solution in accordance with your needs.

+Currently, _WP Pay Portal For Stripe_ deals with Stripe subscriptions only, and does not offer a shopping cart or the ability to pay for non subscription related products and services.

 ## View and create subscriptions

 ![Subscriptions](https://raw.githubusercontent.com/stimulussoft/wppayportal/master/img/subscriptions.png)